 Interventional radiology refers to minimally invasive, image-guided procedures.
-An interventional radiologist guides a thin catheter, which has a small camera attached, through an artery to diagnose and treat a variety of diseases.
+An interventional radiologist typically uses a thin catheter with a small camera to diagnose and even treat a variety of diseases.

 Interventional radiologists in Tallahassee, Florida

 Interventional radiologists diagnose and treat disease.
 Using various small tools, such as catheters or wires from outside the body, they treat a wide range of conditions in the body.
 X-rays and imaging techniques such as computerized tomography (CT) and ultrasound help guide the radiologist.

 Interventional radiology refers to minimally invasive procedures that diagnose and treat a variety of conditions.
 Interventional radiologists insert a catheter through a tiny incision in your wrist or upper thigh and into a large blood vessel.